 I have been that parent.
 I have been that teacher.
 I have looked after that school.
 I know how difficult is it to navigate the school when your child learns differently.
-I know how difficult it is to differentiate beyond making an easier worksheet.
-I know how difficult it is to coordinate a timetable so that teachers and support staff have time to plan out targeted provision.
-While these things are difficult, they are not impossible.
+I know how difficult it is to cater to learning differences in the classroom.
+These things are difficult, but they are not impossible.
 Change always begins with education.

 My first degree is in linguistics and I qualified as a primary teacher to pass on a love of language to children.
 Like most teachers, I wasn’t trained to teach children who learn differently.
 Not long after moving to the UK, I was asked to work with a 6 year old girl with a ‘complex’ profile and so began my life’s work: helping children who learn differently to get the help they need.